county-of-simcoe-gis/SimcoeCountyWebApi/README.md

 # Simcoe County Web API

 Node JS Express Web API.
-Designed to work with the main map viewer.
+Designed to work with the main map viewer [WebViewer](https://github.com/county-of-simcoe-gis/SimcoeCountyWebViewer).
 This project will grow as needed.
 It currently inserts feedback, inserts app stats and emails us when new feedback is submitted.

 ## Getting Started